HorizonUnix/PatchSonomaWiFiOnTheFly/README.md

 ## 3. Prepare Kext and Pkg Files

-1. Inject `AutoPkgInstaller.kext` into your OC folder.
+1. Inject `AutoPkgInstaller.kext` into your OC folder then do a snapshot to `config.plist`
 2. Navigate to the macOS Sonoma installer; it should look like this

 <img src="Img/1.png">